 On-premise CRM systems typically offer greater flexibility for customization.
 Because you control the underlying infrastructure, you can tailor the software to meet your exact business requirements.
 However, this customization often requires specialized technical expertise and can be time-consuming and expensive.

 Cloud-based CRM solutions offer a balance between customization and ease of use.
 While you may not have as much control over the underlying infrastructure, most cloud CRMs offer a range of configuration options and integrations with other business systems.
-Many cloud CRMs provide APIs (Application Programming Interfaces) that allow you to connect the CRM with other software applications, such as accounting systems, marketing automation platforms, and e-commerce platforms.
+Many cloud CRMs provide APIs that allow you to connect the CRM with other software applications.
+Additionally, cloud-based CRM solutions can be integrated into existing systems with lower initial and ongoing costs, although some integration challenges may arise.

 Security and compliance